 - Enter your username and password and select the restore point.

 - Follow the instructions in order to complete System Restore.

-- Start Automatic Repair process by restarting your PC couple of times while it boots.
+- Start Automatic Repair process by restarting your PC a couple of times while it boots.

 - Select Troubleshoot > Reset this PC.

-Resetting Windows 10 will delete all files and folders and reinstall Windows 10, so most software causes for REGISTRY_ERROR will be removed.
+By resetting Windows 10 you’ll delete all files and folders from your C drive, so be sure to create a backup.
 If the error still occurs, it’s most likely a hardware issue.

-REGISTRY_ERROR BSoD can be problematic, but in most cases you can fix this error by finding the software that is causing it, or by performing a Windows 10 reset.
+Thus, when troubleshooting this error, you have to take it to step by step.
+In most cases, you can fix this error by finding the software that is causing it, or by performing a Windows 10 reset.